A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 Expiration on intro APRs.

-Your intro purchase APR expires after six months, and your intro balance transfer APR expires 6 months after your first transfer.
+Your intro purchase APR expires 6 months following your account opening, and your intro balance transfer APR expires 6 months after your first transfer.
 Strongly consider paying off your balances before the expiration of your intro APRs to avoid accruing interest at a high rate.

 Time limit for balance transfers.